Rudi (spiritual teacher)

-Rudi, born Albert Rudolph (January 24, 1928 – February 21, 1973), also known as Swami Rudrananda, was born in Brooklyn, New York.
-Rudi was a spiritual teacher and an antiquities entrepreneur in New York City.
+Albert Rudolph (January 24, 1928 – February 21, 1973), known as Rudi or Swami Rudrananda, was a spiritual teacher and an antiquities entrepreneur in New York City.

 Life and career

 Early years

 Albert Rudolph was born January 24, 1928, to impoverished Jewish parents in Brooklyn, New York.
 His father abandoned the family when he was young.

 According to his autobiography, Rudolph's first spiritual experience occurred at age 6 in a park.
 Two Tibetan Buddhist lamas appeared out of the air and stood before him.
 They told him they represented the heads of the "Red Hat" and "Yellow Hat" sects, and they were going to place within him the energy and wisdom of Tibetan Buddhism.
 Several clay jars appeared, which they said they would put inside his solar plexus.
 The lamas said these jars would stay in him and begin to open at age 31.
 He would then begin the process of assimilating their contents, and would continue to do so for the rest of his life.

 Rudolph began his first job at age 12 in a handbag factory, due to a labor shortage during World War II.
 To supplement his income, he searched through neighborhood rubbish bins to find items to sell.
 His next job was at a textile company when he was 16 years old, where he worked for the next two years.

 Rudolph joined the U.S. Army at age 18.
 For 1½ years, he was an instructor for the government, teaching ROTC at the University of Washington in Seattle.
 After being discharged, he returned to his job at the textile company in New York.